 ■ If you are unclear whether a quote will be appropriate for the current list, run it by the editor.

 ■ Please send the quote by the designated deadline.
 APMdigest and DEVOPSdigest cannot guarantee that a late quote will be included on the list.

 ■ Each quote will include a hyperlink to the company's home page — the exact link to the company home page without any additional code.
-Only sponsors of APMdigest and DEVOPSdigest can use a different URL.
+Only sponsors of APMdigest or DEVOPSdigest can use a different URL.
 No other hyperlinks are permitted within the quote, unless the company is a sponsor of APMdigest or DEVOPSdigest.

 ■ APMdigest and DEVOPSdigest will always send an email to you or your designated contact (such as a PR rep) with a link to the page whenever one of your quotes is posted as part of a list.